- So what sort of lens do I need?

 Best Nikon Lens for Bird Photography

 If you’re a Nikon DSLR user, you also have some great options.
 The splurge purchase would have to be the AF-S NIKKOR 80-400 f/4.5-5.6G telephoto zoom lens.
 As you can see, this lens can pan back slightly farther than our canon but otherwise has similar statistics.
 It also has Vibration Reduction to help with motion blur.

 Fortunately, Nikon also has a budget version available.
 The 70-300 f/4.5-5.6G doesn’t use the same expensive optics as the previous lens.
 But the statistics are still quite good.
 300 mm of reach is excellent for even wildlife dedicated photographers.
-And a retail price of $548.99 is much more comfortable.
+And a retail price that’s much more comfortable.